eflautt/ga-data-science/final-projects/05-presentation/readme.md

 #### Necessary Deliverables

 A 10 to 20 slide deck.
-The breakdown should look relatively similar to what follows:
+The breakdown should look relatively similar to what follows.
+Attached to each are questions to ask yourself in order to make sure the deck does as is needed.
+It may be even more helpful to go over this with a friend or family member: see if they can answer the questions by going through your presentation.

 * 1 slide that covers an outline of what you're talking about
+    - What is your project about?
+    - What is its history?
+    - What relevant information is required for a colleague to jump in to understand your project?
 * 2-3 slides as a summary of the project, including data and problem statement
+    - what were you trying to accomplish?
+    - what steps did your project take?
+    - where did the data come from? public source? work? what does a sample look like? was there data you considered to use but decided to remove?
-* 3-4 slides that show off insights that helped suggest the modeling approach
+* 3-4 slides that show off insights that helped suggest the modeling approach (no more than two visuals per slide; keep it simple!)
+    - what is the visualization explaining?
+    - what do the x and y axes mean?
+    - how does the visualization help either prove or disprove your work?
+    - what caveats have to be explained to best understand it?
 * iterations of:
     * 2-3 slides that explain the modeling approach itself
     * 2-3 slides that explain how the modeling went
+        - what was your model trying to optimize for? why was it the right metric for optimization?
+        - what algorithm did you try? how does it work?
+        - what worked / what didn't? why do you think so?
 * 1-2 slides on conclusions
+    - what had the most impact on your work?
+    - what can you confirm? what can you suggest? what is still to be determined? (be careful here! rarely do mathematicians ever say their theories prove anything)
 * 1-2 slides on next steps
+    - what will this project do moving forward?
+    - what would be the next two or three things you want to try? what kind of impact do you think they'd make?
+    - what do your conclusions enable others to do?
 * slides for acknowledgments!

 ---